suve/jbinstall/README.md

 # jbinstall
-A tool for Linux users that installs a selected JetBrains product inside `/opt` and sets up `.desktop` files (Start Menu entries) inside `/usr/local/share/applications`.
+A tool for Linux users that installs a selected JetBrains product inside `/opt`, adds a symlink inside `/usr/local/bin` and sets up `.desktop` files (Start Menu entries) inside `/usr/local/share/applications`.

 ## But why?
 - A single, system-wide installation saves space compared to multiple users each having their own copy.
 - `/opt` is (usually) writable only by root - less risk of some malignant software (or user) corrupting the files.
+- Having a symlink inside `/usr/local/bin` allows to start a program from a launcher or terminal.

 ## Usage